 Students and partners are entitled to reasonable time off to attend ante-natal or pre-adoption appointments.
-Students and partners should provide evidence in advance of appointments to their Academic Supervisor or other member of departmental staff.
+Students and partners should provide evidence in advance of appointments to their Academic Supervisor or another member of departmental staff.
 Regular appointments should wherever possible be scheduled around teaching commitments or at the start or end of the working day, if on placement.

 Babies and children are allowed in public areas of campus but must be supervised at all times.

 Students feeding a baby under 26 weeks old are protected under the Equality Act 2010.
-Should they wish to bring their baby to a lecture or assessment this can be requested by contacting their academic supervisor, programme lead or student services contact, to make appropriate arrangements and ensure any health and safety risks identified and mitigated.
+Should they wish to bring their baby to a lecture or assessment this can be requested by contacting their academic supervisor, programme lead or student services contact, to make appropriate arrangements and ensure any health and safety risks are identified and mitigated.

-The University of Hull is a feeding friendly campus.
+The University of Hull is a feeding-friendly campus.
 Our cafés are relaxed and comfortable spaces for feeding a child.

 There are no restrictions on feeding in public areas of campus.
 We have a dedicated private feeding room on the ground floor in the Allam Medical building, near the lifts.
-The room has a lockable door and is equipped with a comfortable chair and baby changing facilities where parents can attend to the caring needs of their child
+The room has a lockable door and is equipped with a comfortable chair and baby-changing facilities where parents can attend to the caring needs of their child